mahedee/articles/microservices/Implementation_of_CQRS_pattern_in_a_asp.net_web_application_using_mongodb_and_sqlServer.md

 ```

->List of packages for ReadSiteMongo:
+>List of packages for ReadSiteMongo is given below:

 ![MongoPackages](../img/CQRSMongoPackages.PNG)

 ## Part 2: Write Site

-First of all create an ASP.Net Core Api project for write name that project "WriteSiteSQL".
-SqlServer is used for write database
+First of all create an ASP.Net Api project for the write-Site, name that project "WriteSiteSQL".
+SqlServer is used for the write-site database

 ![](../img/CQRSWriteSiteSQL.PNG)

-Now create a new folder for Model class, name that folder "Model",in Model folder create a new model class named "Book.cs".
+Now create a new folder for Model class, name that folder "Model", in Model folder create a new model class named "Book.cs".

 Paste the following code in Book.cs class:
 ```C#